Garden Committee News

 The Edible School Garden at Mt.
-Washington Elementary exists because of passionate community engagement and hard work.
+Washington Elementary didn't grow itself — it's the result of passionate community members, dedicated teachers, and a whole lot of dirt under fingernails.

 GARDEN RESOURCES